slidevjs/slidev/docs/builtin/layouts.md

 ### `none`

-A layout without any existing styling.
+A layout without any existent styling.

 ### `quote`

-To display a quotation with prominence.
+To display a quotation with prominience.

 ### `section`